nattadasu/ryuuRyuusei/TERMS_OF_SERVICE.md

 * The right to know what personal information we have collected about you;
 * The right to request that we delete your personal information;
 * The right to opt-out of the sale of your personal information.

+If you are a resident of Indonesia, we process your personal data in accordance with the UU PDP.
+This includes, among other things, the following rights:

+* The right to receive information about the clarity of identity, legal basis, purpose, and utilization of personal data, as well as the accountability of the requesting party.
+* The right to withdraw consent for the processing of personal data concerning oneself.
+* The right to object to decisions based solely on automated processing with significant legal consequences.
+* The right to receive and use personal data concerning oneself in a commonly used format.

+By default, as a user, you are entitled to rights under the Indonesian Personal Data Protection Law (UU PDP), the California Consumer Privacy Act (CCPA), and the General Data Protection Regulation (GDPR).
+These rights are globally applicable, ensuring that individuals have the necessary protections and can exercise their rights regarding personal data, irrespective of their residency or geographical location.
+It is our commitment to adhere to these laws and provide you with the necessary safeguards and control over your personal data in accordance with the UU PDP, CCPA, and GDPR.

 If you have any questions or concerns about how we handle your personal data, please refer to our Privacy Policy or contact the Data Controller as identified